laminas/laminas-navigation/doc/book/zend.navigation.quick-start.md

 # Quick Start

-The fastest way to get up and running with `Zend\Navigation` is by the **navigation** key in your service manager configuration and the navigation factory will handle the rest for you.
-After setting up the configuration simply use the key name with the `Zend\Navigation` view helper to output the container.
+The fastest way to get up and running with `Laminas\Navigation` is by the **navigation** key in your service manager configuration and the navigation factory will handle the rest for you.
+After setting up the configuration simply use the key name with the `Laminas\Navigation` view helper to output the container.

 ```php